 The amount of product that can be carried in a truck is a consequence of the truck size and weight laws that exist at a given point in time.
-These laws are quite complex, involving axle loadings and their spacing as dictated by the Federal Bridge Formula.
-The laws are different in some of the Western States, in part because at the time the upper limit on weight was set at 80,000 lbs., these States already allowed higher weight limits.
+These laws are quite complex, involving axle loadings and their spacing as dictated by the Federal Bridge Formula.31 The laws are different in some of the Western States, in part because at the time the upper limit on weight was set at 80,000 lbs., these States already allowed higher weight limits.
 Consequently, these States were "grandfathered" at the higher weights.
 Travel on the Interstate Highway System beyond State borders, however, is currently limited to a total weight of 80,000 lbs.
 Consequently, the amount of product that can be loaded into a truck is 80,000 lbs. less the tare weight of the empty truck.
-For a heavy-loading commodity, like bricks for example, the payload is around 50,000 to 55,000 lbs.
-For a light-loading commodity like Styrofoam balls, the payload may be only 20,000 lbs. because the trailer cubes out before the weight limit is reached.
-It should be noted that the weighout vs. cube-out aspect is a function of preprocessing the data based upon the commodity weight
+For a heavy-loading commodity, like bricks for example, the payload is around 50,000 lbs. because the trailer cubes out before the weight limit is reached.
+It should be noted that the weight out vs. cube-out aspect is a function of preprocessing the data based upon the commodity weight